aiplanethub/5-week_Data_Science_Bootcamp/week-3/165-Day 1: Building your first ML model.md

 ### Model Evaluation

-We are not done yet, We can improve it signiﬁcantly.
+We are not done yet.
+We can improve it signiﬁcantly.

 How?
 It will follow in due course!

 ### What else can be done in general?

 * Feature Selection
-* Cross validation
+* Cross-validation
 * Applying diﬀerent ML Models
-* Hyper parameter tuning etc
+* Hyperparameter tuning, etc.

-And as data scientist we must keep optimising and building better models that derives meaningful results.
+And as data scientists, we must keep optimizing and building better models that derive meaningful results.